MaliciousLowmc/LowMC-M/README.md

 Generating LowMC-M
 ----
-This is a sage implementation of MALICIOUS instantiations based on LowMC block cipher familiy, called LowMC-M.
+The codes are stored inside the "generate" folder.
+After installing SageMath, simply run This is a sage implementation of MALICIOUS instantiations based on LowMC block cipher familiy, called LowMC-M.

 The file "shake128" is python implementation of SHAKE128.